exasol/postgresql-virtual-schema/README.md

 If you want to set up a Virtual Schema for a different database system, please head over to the [Virtual Schemas Repository][virtual-schemas].

-**NOTE: this project is still a work in progress.
-For getting the stable release please head over to the [Virtual Schemas Repository][virtual-schemas]**

 ## Features

 * Access a PostgreSQL database using a Virtual Schema.